I beg to move,

 Those women have participated in an exhibition called “I am Yazidi” that tells their stories and shows photographs of them.
 I hope to bring the exhibition to this House, but in the meantime I encourage everyone to see it.

 Ravi Singh of Khalsa Aid told me about one woman who managed to fight off her rapists, who then turned on her daughter.
 After her daughter’s abuse, her daughter said, “Mum, it’s your fault.”
 The woman does not know where her daughter is now, and she is terrified that her daughter still believes it is her fault.
 That is the extremity of violence against women, and we should work in solidarity against it.

-It is an honour and a privilege to speak in this debate about International Women’s Day, a privilege that few women across the world are yet able to enjoy.
+It is an honour to speak in this debate about International Women’s Day, a privilege that few women across the world are yet able to enjoy.
 I congratulate our determined and passionate colleague the hon.
 Member for Birmingham, Yardley (Jess Phillips) on securing this debate and on continuing her great mission in this House.

 I am proud to follow in the footsteps of my predecessor as MP for Berwick-upon-Tweed, Mabel Philipson, who was only the fourth woman to be elected to this place—she was first elected in 1923.
 I am only the 378th woman ever to be elected to this House, of a total of 456.
 I very much hope that the number increases sharply in the years to come, and we all have a part to play in encouraging women who are already passionate about their families, their businesses, their communities and their country to play their part in shaping the future of our nation by standing for election to this place.
 Our latest arrival, No. 456, my hon.
 Friend the Member for Copeland (Trudy Harrison), is a walking example of that, and she is the woman who took us across the line—the total number of women ever elected to this House is now greater than the number of men currently serving in this Parliament.